Relativistic Locality from Electromagnetism to Quantum Field Theory: Electromagnetism and the Standard for Relativistic Locality

 The above standard is appropriate for deterministic theories and might be called a standard of ``local determinism.''
 For theories where there is randomness in the dynamics, one would not expect specifying what is initially happening within $R$ to uniquely determine the state of $R^-$.
 Such a theory would be relativistically local if specifying what is initially happening within $R$ gives a probability distribution over different states of $R^-$ that is independent of what is initially happening outside of $R$.

 The standard for relativistic locality that we have put forward focuses on the contracting light-cone of a region.
-We could alternatively (equivalently) look at the expanding light-cone of a region and ask whether two initial specifications of what is happening that only disagree within $R$ later only disagree within $R^+$ (figure \ref{lightcones}). \textcite[this volume]{vaidman_many-worlds_nodate} formulates his similar standard (which he describes as a prohibition on action-at-a-distance) this way.
+We could alternatively (equivalently) look at the expanding light-cone of a region and ask whether two initial specifications of what is happening that only disagree within $R$ later only disagree within $R^+$ (figure \ref{lightcones}).
+Vaidman (\citelink{vaidman_many-worlds_nodate}{this volume}) formulates his similar standard (which he describes as a prohibition on action at a distance) this way.